gipso/rc.chronopharmacology/README.md

 ## Overview

-`rc.chronopharmacology` is an R package with the research compendium of the GIPSO chronopharmacology systematic quantitative literature review.
+`rc.chronopharmacology` is an R package with the research compendium of the Interdisciplinary Sleep Research Group (GIPSO) chronopharmacology systematic quantitative literature review.
 The aim of `rc.chronopharmacology` is to facilitate the research work, in addition to contributing to the reproducibility of the research.

 The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen’s article [“Packaging Data Analytical Work Reproducibly